 Focus on Numeracy, Literacy and Science in a Balanced Programme

-The Prep timetable reflects how reading, writing and maths dominate the students’ daily routine and the context of subjects taught is critical for the boys to remain engaged.
+The Prep timetable reflects how reading, writing, maths and science dominate the students’ daily routine and the context of subjects taught is critical for the boys to remain engaged.
 Units such as Exploration and Survival; Trench Warfare; Rockets and Shackleton, capture the imagination of young boys and engage and motivate them not only to participate, but to attain high levels of achievement and understanding.

 Information Technology and Thinking Skills